byfranke/PortScan/README.md

 # About PortScan

-# Update PortScan v0.2
+The "PortScan" program is a C tool that scans ports on a domain or IP.
+Users can choose to check common ports, a specific one, or a range.
+It employs multithreading for speed.
+After each scan, it displays the port status and asks if the user wants to continue.

+**Update PortScan v0.2**

 Release: Aug 31, 2023

+Description:
-PortScan v0.2 is a tool written in C, designed to determine open ports on a given system.
-It functions by sending data packets to different ports and evaluating the responses received.
-Depending on the response, it deduces whether a port is open (accessible) or closed (unreachable).
+PortScan v0.2 is a tool written in C to determine open ports on a target system by sending data packets to various ports and analyzing their responses.
+The tool utilizes C's native socket capabilities for sending and receiving packets, allowing it to infer whether a port is open or closed based on the system's reply.

+Key Features:

-The program harnesses C's native socket capabilities for creating connections and dispatching packets to the target ports.
-If a port is receptive, the system will respond with a packet; otherwise, the program gets no response.
+Socket Programming: Leverages C's socket library for creating connections and sending packets to target ports.
+Port Status Identification: Deduction of port states (open or closed) based on response packets.

-Incorporating multithreading techniques, PortScan v0.2 accelerates the scanning process by concurrently checking multiple ports, ensuring efficiency.
+Multithreading: Uses multithreading to accelerate the scanning process by concurrently testing multiple ports, significantly increasing efficiency.
+Usage Requirements:

-Ensure you have the necessary C libraries and compilers set up correctly for PortScan v0.2 to run efficiently.
-Unauthorized port scanning can be illegal and an infringement on others' privacy and security.
-Always secure the proper authorization before initiating such actions.
+Ensure you have the necessary C libraries and compilers correctly set up.
+Note: Unauthorized port scanning may violate legal and privacy standards.
+Obtain proper authorization before using this tool.

-# Update PortScan Beta V 1.0
+**Update PortScan Beta v1.0**

-Release: 28 jan 2025
+Release: Jan 28, 2025

-**Major Improvements Applied:**
+Description:
+PortScan Beta v1.0 builds upon the capabilities of version 0.2 with enhanced functionality, reliability, and support for IPv6.
+This version introduces significant improvements to usability, performance, and code clarity.

+Key Features and Improvements:

-**Input Validation:** Added validation for ports and menu choices.
+Input Validation: Added validation for user input, including ports and menu options, to ensure correct operation and prevent invalid values.

-**IPv6 Support:** The resolve_domain and check_port functions have been updated to support IPv6.

-**Thread Limitation:** The maximum number of concurrent threads has been limited to 50.
+IPv6 Support: Functions resolve_domain and check_port now support IPv6 addresses, expanding compatibility beyond IPv4.
+Thread Limitation: Maximum concurrent threads limited to 50 to optimize resource usage and prevent system overload.

-**Memory Release:** Added memory release to prevent leaks.
+Memory Management: Implemented memory release mechanisms to prevent memory leaks during execution.

-**Configurable Timeout:** The check_port function now allows you to configure the timeout.
+Configurable Timeout: check_port now supports configurable timeouts, allowing users to adjust the wait time for responses from scanned ports.
+Improved Code Readability: Code refactored into smaller, modular functions for better readability and maintenance.
+Enhanced Error Handling: Increased robustness with additional error handling for socket failures and invalid operations.
+Usage Requirements:
+Ensure all required libraries and compilers are set up correctly.
+Note: Unauthorized port scanning remains subject to legal and ethical considerations.
+Always secure proper authorization.

+**Summary of Changes from v0.2 to Beta v1.0:**

+Input Validation: Beta v1.0 validates user inputs, reducing errors from invalid port numbers or menu selections.
+IPv6 Support: Adds compatibility for IPv6, extending functionality beyond IPv4-only scanning in v0.2.
+Thread Limitation: Introduced a 50-thread cap for safer resource management and consistent performance.
+Memory Management: Addressed potential memory leaks by adding explicit memory release in Beta v1.0.
+Timeout Configuration: Added adjustable timeouts in port scanning for greater user control.
-**Readability Improvements:** The code has been divided into smaller, clearer functions.
+Code Readability: Refactored the code into smaller, clearer functions, improving maintainability.

-**Error Handling:** Added more error handling to increase robustness.
+Error Handling: Enhanced error management to make the tool more robust and reliable in unexpected conditions.
+Both versions retain their core functionality of scanning open ports, but Beta v1.0 significantly improves usability, efficiency, and adaptability.

 # Installation For Linux